feras-oughali/food-101/README.md

 ## Chanllenges

 * Initially, it was difficult to read, label, and split the dataset as it doesn't conform with other popular datasets liek _ImageNet_ or _MNIST_.
 I've seem many posts online that did lots of preprocessing to bring the dataset to a more popular format, but it didn't make much sence to me.
+Especially, given the large size of the dataset.
 This gave me the chance to dive into the details of fastai's *Datablock* API.
 I struggled with labeling using *label_from_folder* fuction, which assumed that files are read from a folder while I read it through a dataframe.
 I raised this issue and was addressed quickly by the fastai team.

-*
+* Chossing the right augmentation parameters was a bit of a hassle, but visually inspecting the results helped a lot.

+* Fune tuning certain parameters like dropout rate and weight decay took some time and had a great effect on the performance of the model.